Ring of Champions

 Chris Mortimer (1978-1987)

-The third Mortimer brother to debut for the Club, Chris (Bulldog no.433) joined the Bulldogs in 1978 as a centre, rising through the grades to quickly establish himself in Ted Glossop's side.
+The third Mortimer brother to debut for the Club, Chris (Bulldog no.433) joined the Bulldogs in 1978 as a centre, rising through the grades and quickly establishing himself in Ted Glossop's side.

 After featuring in the 1979 Grand Final, Mortimer, alongside brothers Peter (his fellow centre) and Steve, helped 'The Entertainers' break the Club's 38-year drought in the emphatic 1980 Premiership triumph.

-His versatility was a valuable asset during the Club's most successful period, featuring in the second row, at fullback and five-eighth when required, while his goal-kicking proved to be the difference in the 1984 Grand Final victory, where he calmly slotted the deciding goal.
+His versatility was a valuable asset during the Club's most successful period, featuring in the second row, at fullback and five-eighth in a pinch, while his goal-kicking proved to be the difference in the 1984 Grand Final victory, which saw him calmly slot the winning goal.

-A New South Wales and Australian representative, 'Louie' was a member of the 1985 Premiership-winning side and later featured on the 1986 Kangaroo Tour, finishing his career in Blue and White with an impressive 193 first-grade appearances at the end of 1987.
+A New South Wales and Australian representative, 'Louie' was also a member of the 1985 Premiership-winning side and later featured on the 1986 Kangaroo Tour, and he finished his career at Belmore in 1987 with an impressive 193 first-grade appearances.

 A Life Member of the Club, Mortimer was named as a reserve in the Berries to Bulldogs 70-Year Team of Champions in 2004 before being inducted into the Bulldogs Ring of Champions in 2007.